 It’s difficult to think unpleasant thoughts while eating a home-grown tomatoe. -Lewis Grizzard

-I most definitely do not know much about planting food, but I am very skilled at digging holes, placing seeds or plants inside of the hole, watering it, and crossing my fingers.
-I am learning along the way.
+I most definitely do not know much about planting food, but I am very skilled at digging holes, placing seeds or plants inside of the hole, watering it, and crossing my fingers, lol!
+I am definitely learning along the way.
 Would you believe that through our efforts and my friend’s experience, we are actually beginning to see the fruits (and vegetables) of our labor!

-The opportunity for all of us to plant some food and eat it this summer provides an easy way to ensure that we are eating a healthy diet.
-We are avoiding GMOs, chemicals, and pesticides that the grocery store produce has been treated with.
-We are eating natural, real, whole food products, and avoiding the processed, fake foods that line the aisle of the grocery store.
 We are exercising and being active because of the maintenance that caring for your garden requires.
-We are also reaping the holistic benefits of being out in nature, getting fresh air, and mindfully being in the sunlight.
+We are also reaping the emotional benefits of being out in nature, getting fresh air, and mindfully being in the sunlight.

 But again, why?
 Why is it important to think of eating this way?
-Personally I do not believe in diets.
+Personally, I don’t believe in diets.
 I have been down that path before and failed in many ways.
-However, I do believe that eating whole foods thoughtfully and responsibly is not only good for your overall health, healing, and vitality; but your waistline will shrink as an added bonus!
+However, I DO believe that eating whole foods thoughtfully and responsibly is not only good for your overall health, healing, and vitality; but your waistline will shrink as an added bonus!
 Food Matters is an educational documentary that will cause you to pause and reflect on what and how we eat.
 Check out the trailer!

-If you do not have the space and time for a garden right now, there is always a way to shop smart in the grocery store, and support you local farmer’s markets.
+If you do not have the space and time for a garden right now, there is always a way to shop smart in the grocery store and support your local farmer’s markets.

 I see it now…you just spent so much time giving your plants the TLC they need to thrive.
 Your hands are dirty, and your back is sweaty.
 You come in feeling productive and peaceful.
 You rinse yourself off, pour yourself a glass of wine or an ice-cold brew.
 You have a seat in your favorite resting place.
 Now read a chapter of your new book while you sip, rest, and bask in this hobby!
 Well done!